 - No publicly disclosed pricing

-During the initial application and underwriting process, PaymentCloud takes an extremely hands-on approach, and that’s why it has a high success rate placing high-risk merchants.
-After approval, it continues to work closely with its merchants for follow-up support.
+During the initial application and underwriting process, PaymentCloud takes an extremely hands-on approach.
+After approval, it continues to work closely with merchants for follow-up support.
 PaymentCloud gives you a dedicated account manager to take care of problems that may arise, and that’s probably why we don’t see many customer complaints on the internet.

 Turning to hardware, PaymentCloud will give you one free loaner terminal with your account, but you must return the terminal if/when you stop processing with PaymentCloud.
-PaymentCloud also sells terminals from several different manufacturers, if you wish to buy one outright.
-The terminals are all EMV-compliant and can support mobile wallets like Apple Pay and Google Pay through NFC.
+PaymentCloud also sells terminals from several different manufacturers if you wish to buy one outright.
+The terminals are all EMV-compliant and can support mobile wallets (such as Apple Pay and Google Pay) through NFC.

 - Predictable flat-rate pricing

 - All-in-one payments system with an impressive feature-set

 - Account stability issues

 Typically, a merchant account provider is better than a third-party processor for a variety of reasons.
 However, even though Square is a third-party processor, we include it here because of the fantastic hardware and software that make it easy for you to run both a brick-and-mortar store and an online store.